 The EFAS system undergoes constant changes and improvements, both in the modelling system and the products that are produced for the web and web services.
 To make it possible for the EFAS users to understand and adapt to changes that might affect their work, all changes are collected into official EFAS and are given an EFAS version number.
 The version number has two digits, the first marks a major release, and the second a minor.
 A major release consists of changes that will have affect the EFAS operational centres or ERCC.
 Please see our EFAS wiki for more information EFAS versions and planned releases.

 EFAS Flood Notifications

 EFAS Flood notifications are issued by the EFAS duty forecasts to highlight potential future flood event.
 There are based on EFAS flash flood and medium range forecasts, and classified in three types of notifications: Formal notification, Informal notifications and Flash Flood notifications.
-All notifications are sent to EFAS partners and the ERCC once issued, and shown on the map viewer by activating the ‘Alert’ layer.
-EFAS notifications are the responsibility of EFAS Dissemination Centre (DISS)
+All notifications are sent to EFAS partners and the ERCC once issued, and shown on the map viewer by activating the ‘active notifications’ layer.
+EFAS notifications are the responsibility of CEMS Hydrological Forecast Centre - Analytics and Dissemination (DISS)